Valheim-Modding/Jotunn/README.md

-# valheim-loki-loader
+# JotunnLib
-A nice and jank modloader for valheim :~)
+A modding library for Valheim

 Depends on complete unity DLLs from here: https://github.com/NeighTools/UnityDoorstop/issues/10